JasonAHendry/deutsch-lernen/verbs.md

 anbieten - to offer

 Regular: True
-anbieten is a seperable verb.
+anbieten is a separable verb.

             | Person       | Singular | Plural |
             | ------------ | -------- | ------ |